rfdd024/flutter_auth_system/README.md

-# Project sign up and login page with authentication to database MySQL
+# Sign up and login page with authentication to database MySQL

 My old Flutter project.